eth-protocol-fellows/protocol-studies/docs/wiki/research/peerdas.md

 # Introduction to Ethereum PeerDAS

 > :warning: This article is a [stub](https://en.wikipedia.org/wiki/Wikipedia:Stub), help the wiki by [contributing](/contributing.md) and expanding it.

 > :warning: This document covers an active area of research.
 It may be outdated at the time of reading and is subject to future updates as the design space evolves.

-**PeerDAS** (Peer-to-Peer Data Availability Sampling) is a networking protocol introduced in [EIP-7594](https://eips.ethereum.org/EIPS/eip-7594).
+**PeerDAS** (Peer Data Availability Sampling) is a networking protocol introduced in [EIP-7594](https://eips.ethereum.org/EIPS/eip-7594).
 It is designed to optimize data distribution and verification across Ethereum's network.
-PeerDAS ensures that data from Layer 2 (L2) solutions—such as rollups—remains reliably accessible without overwhelming nodes.
+PeerDAS ensures that blobs, mainly containing data from Layer 2 (L2) solutions like rollups, remain reliably accessible without overwhelming nodes.

 ## PeerDAS in the Ethereum Roadmap

 Scaling is essential for Ethereum.
-The network must increase its capacity to process transactions and store data, making transactions cheaper and more accessible to users.
-As demand for blockchain applications grows, Ethereum must support higher throughput without compromising decentralization or security.
+The network must increase its capacity to process more transactions and store data, making transactions cheaper and more accessible to users.
+As demand for blockchain applications grows, Ethereum needs to support higher throughput without compromising decentralization or security.

 PeerDAS is a critical component of [Danksharding](https://ethereum.org/en/roadmap/danksharding/) and plays a key role in Ethereum's rollup-centric roadmap.
-It is part of the [Surge](https://vitalik.eth.limo/general/2024/10/17/futures2.html) phase, which focuses on scaling transaction throughput and reducing costs.
+It is part of the [Surge](https://vitalik.eth.limo/general/2024/10/17/futures2.html) roadmap category, which focuses on scaling transaction throughput and reducing costs.

 Layer 2 (L2) solutions, such as rollups, rely on Ethereum for data availability and security.
-Initially, rollups posted their transaction data directly to Ethereum as calldata, a method that was both expensive and inefficient.
+Initially, rollups posted their transaction data directly to Ethereum execution layer as calldata, a method that was both expensive and inefficient.
 [EIP-4844 (Proto-Danksharding)](https://eips.ethereum.org/EIPS/eip-4844) introduced **blobs**—a new data structure that allows rollups to post data at a significantly lower cost.
 While EIP-4844 was an important improvement, it is only a stepping stone toward Danksharding.
 In Danksharding, blobs will be transformed into **data columns** and distributed across the network using PeerDAS.
 This transformation will further reduce costs and improve scalability.

 Ethereum researchers have outlined a gradual, multi-stage roadmap for PeerDAS that balances increased throughput with network robustness: